 Taiseer asked her, “in what way?”

-She quickly answers, “That we should dream big and work towards our ambitions, and how a bag is a tool to get there”.
+Following she quickly answers, “That we should dream big and work towards our ambitions, and how a bag is a tool to get there”.

-For a second Taiseer was speechless.
+After that and for a second Taiseer was speechless.

-Here is a beautiful French young lady, who’s English is maybe not perfect, yet clearly understood Bag Affair’s brand purpose in a split of a second.
+So here is a beautiful French young lady, who’s English is maybe not perfect, yet clearly understood Bag Affair’s brand purpose in a split of a second.
 Not only that, but also projected herself into the bags.

 This is one of the many positive encounters we had during our exhibition at IMPACT Who’s Next, the first space dedicated for ethical fashion by Who’s Next.
 We did choose to participate at the fair for several reasons: